cs7290/fall2021/week07.md

 ## Exercise 5

-* EXERCISE: Report events hovered element when moving the mouse over the brush.
+* EXERCISE: Report events and hovered element when moving the mouse over the brush.
 * SOLUTION: [Solution to Exercise 5](./exercises07.md#exercise-5)